lsst-sitcom/sitcomtn-037/index.rst

 Independent of the work describe above, early discussions have already yielded the following requirements on the database infrastructure, with more to come as the work progresses:

--  Users require a framework/method that manages the point(s) of access, analogous to the EfdClient (`FAFF-REQ-0055`_).
+-  Users require a framework/method that manages the point(s) of access, analogous to the EFD Client (`FAFF-REQ-0055`_).
    Ideally, users will have the impression all queries are going to a single database, despite what is actually happening on the back-end(s).
 - The database must be available and rapidly synced to at all major data facilities (`FAFF-REQ-0055`_), analogous to what is done for the summit EFD.
 - Summit tooling, including the Scheduler, must have immediate access to the database (`FAFF-REQ-0056`_).